gvwilson/thirdbit/src/fiction/still-book/index.md

 and under her collar.
 Suddenly she snorted.
 It was as bad as going camping.
 No, it was actually *worse*, because at least she got a hot breakfast when she was camping.
-She could pull her clothes on while she was still in her sleeping bag, then wriggle out, and---
+She could pull her clothes on while she was still in her sleeping bag, then wriggle out, and—

 "No!"
 She scrambled to her feet, snatching up her violin.
 "Get away from me!"
 A small paper boat bobbed up and down in the water just an